NyanKiyoshi/Je-suis-Charlie/README.md

 # Je-suis-Charlie

 Just a simple HTML page to give a tribute to Charlie Hebdo.
-Stay in peace, guys.
+Rest in peace, guys.
 We'll try to keep Charlie Hebdo alive.
 <br /><br />

 To use it, copy the image and the HTML page on your website, on a dedicaced page or your main page.